The Inevitable Return of COBOL

 - The capability for convenient report generation

-- The capability for accessing and manipulating masses of data (typically made up of heterogenous data structure).
+- The capability for accessing and manipulating masses of data (typically made up of heterogeneous data structure).

 “COBOL is either good or adequate in all 4 (except for database access and GUI construction, they were designed into the language from the outset), whereas the COBOL replacement languages, like Visual Basic and Java are good at few if any of them,” Glass says.
 And as language designers started to take more of a universal, flexible approach: